 - Non-Members AED 540 per additional entry for same submission in each additional category

 - All judges will sign confidentiality agreements prior to receiving your entries

 - Organizations participating in the judging process are encouraged to enter the awards but will absent themselves from any discussion involving their organization or any organization in which they have an interest

 - Judging criteria is clearly defined within each online entry, including score weighting

 - A shortlist of the highest-scoring entries will be selected for each category.
 In each case, the winner will be the campaign with the highest score.

 - An average score will be calculated based on the number of judges for that submission (judges will have to recluse themselves where there is a conflict of interest).
 70% is required for an entry to be shortlisted.
 If there are more than 10 entries which receive 70% or above, only the top 10 will be shortlisted.

 - An independent adjudicator will be appointed to review the judging process.
 This adjudicator will also be available to review any issues raised by entrants.

-- The organisers reserve the right to publish submissions from the winners and shortlisted entrants.
-Where certain information is sensitive, such as budget figures, please mark ‘not for publication
+- The organizers reserve the right to publish submissions from the winners and shortlisted entrants.
+Where certain information is sensitive, such as budget figures, please mark ‘not for publication’.

 The judges will be looking for clear objectives, creative and effective implementation and tangible and demonstrable results in the campaign award categories.
 They will also consider the structure, presentation and clarity of each entry.